ryashpal/FHIR-EHR-QC/paper/paper.md

 # Summary

-An integrated representation containing patient electronic health record (EHR) data and pathogen genomic information is essential for accurately modelling infectious diseases.
-To address this need, we present Pathogene-on-FHIR, a comprehensive framework designed to facilitate the development of integrated data representations (refer to Figure 1).
-The framework supports combining linked EHR and pathogen sequencing data using Fast Healthcare Interoperability Resources (FHIR).
-In addition, it offers user-friendly, interactive visualisations that enable ad-hoc exploratory analyses.
-The framework’s export functionality further generates a harmonised data matrix, which can be readily used in multimodal machine learning workflows.
-To demonstrate the utility of the framework, we generated an integrated representation from the real-world data which was used to model complex dynamics of infections using machine learning.
+To accurately model infectious diseases, it is essential to have an integrated representation that combines patient electronic health record (EHR) data with pathogen genomic information.
+To address this need, we introduce FHIR-EHR-QC, a comprehensive framework designed to facilitate the development of integrated data representations by leveraging Fast Healthcare Interoperability Resources (FHIR) platform (refer to Figure 1).
+It also offers user-friendly, interactive visualisations that enable ad-hoc exploratory analyses.
+The export functionality from the framework generates a harmonised data matrix, which can be readily used in multimodal machine learning workflows.
+To illustrate its utility, we applied the framework to real-world datasets to construct an integrated representation, which was subsequently employed to model the complex dynamics of infectious diseases using machine learning approaches.

 ![Schematic representation](images/schematic_representation.png)

-Figure 1: A schematic representation of the Pathogene-on-FHIR system, illustrating the various components of the framework, their respective functions, and the interactions between them.
+Figure 1: Schematic overview of the FHIR-EHR-QC system, depicting the components involved in constructing and utilising the integrated representation.
+Biomedical information including patient records, associated genomic data, and risk scores is mapped into resources for ingestion into the FHIR server.
+These resources are created using the Forge utility and validated through FHIR Inferno.
+The integrated representation supports interactive dashboards for exploratory visualisation, while the extraction module enables the generation of a harmonised data matrix for downstream multimodal machine learning applications.

 # Statement of Need

 Infectious diseases arise from the invasion and colonisation of the host by pathogenic microorganisms.
 Their outcome is determined by a complex interplay between virulence capabilities of the pathogens and the host immune responses.
 Therefore, accurate modelling of infectious disease outcomes requires harmonised, high-resolution datasets that integrate both pathogen-specific genomic characteristics and host-specific responses.
 For this purpose, FHIR provides a robust platform that includes customisable templates, known as resources, to harmonise diverse biomedical entities such as patient health records and genomic sequencing artifacts.
 However, current approaches for ingesting data into FHIR demonstrate several limitations (see Table 1), which constrain their applicability for developing integrated representations within the FHIR framework.
-We developed Pathogene-on-FHIR, a flexible data harmonization utility specifically designed to address the identified shortcomings.
+We developed FHIR-EHR-QC, a flexible data harmonization utility specifically designed to address the identified shortcomings.

 | Framework/Tool                                  | FHIR Resources        | Transformations                         | Compatible with Version   | Ingestion from relational EHR |